 In order to fully address this question, we’ve been incredibly fortunate that tons of data is available now that can help us figure out “what are the citizens of this world looking for?”
-With the advent of a search engine which not only has become ubiquitous with the term “search” itself, but having the data readily available for us to analyze supports our abilities to address this inquiry.
+Since the world is searching billions, if not trillions of times a month as a result of all the benefits of SEM and SEO, the statistics have really become plentiful and supports our abilities to address this inquiry.
 At the same time, for the ultimate answer to the question, we, of course, can’t generalize that the number of search queries people type into the various browsers throughout the world equates to what they are looking for necessarily.
 However, it does at least give us a better idea of their needs online and we can now get closer to the true answer “what do people want (online)?”

 - Interestingly enough, surfers on the Internet don’t seem to be too excited about the exact phrase “world peace” garnering only an estimated 9900 global searches exactly, but “happiness” is a bit more popular at 135,000 searches/mo with just the term “peace” being even more popular at 201,000/mo and “love” dominating these three search keywords at 1,830,000 searches/mo.
 It’s no wonder why dating sites are even more popular on the list, is it just me or it has become quite casual to use dating sites?

 Let’s get to the “Most Popular Searches” list!

 **The following numbers are “exact” global searches from google’s adwords keyword tool

 - As you can see, users have become more “used to” searching for their most used websites instead of simply typing in the url.

 - Ironically, “Facebook” is being searched on Google the most.
 These 2 sites are competing for internet users.
 Fortunately for Google, Facebook’s internal search engine is not exactly the best.

 - adult websites occupy a bit of the top online real estate in terms of searches